Ethics, Politics, and Economics

 8. A course in Game Theory, choosing from EP&E 220, 231, 295, 297, or ECON 159

-Core courses The major requires that students take three core courses: one course selected from EP&E 215, EP&E 216, or EP&E 217, and two additional core courses from the major’s three core areas (Ethics, Politics, Economics), one of which must be an advanced seminar anchored in at least two of the major’s three core areas of ethics, politics, or economics.
-The DUS can offer guidance regarding appropriate courses to fulfill this requirement.
-The approved core courses, specified annually, can be found on a list of approved EP&E core courses on the EP&E website and by searching Yale Course Search for attributes: YC EP&E Ethics Core, YC EP&E Politics Core; YC EP&E Economics Core.
+Core courses The major requires that students take three core courses: one course selected from EP&E 212, 213, 214, 215, 216, or 217 and two additional core courses from the major’s three core areas (Ethics, Politics, Economics), one of which must be an advanced seminar anchored in at least two of the major’s three core areas of ethics, politics, or economics.
+The approved core courses, specified annually, can be found on a list of approved EP&E core courses on the EP&E website and by searching Yale Course Search for attributes: YC EP&E Ethics Core; YC EP&E Politics Core; YC EP&E Economics Core.

-Areas of concentration Each student defines an area of concentration with review by the DUS by the end of their junior year.
+Areas of Concentration Each student defines an area of concentration with review by the DUS by the end of their junior year.
 The concentration enables students to frame an important problem and shape a systematic course of inquiry, employing analytical methods and substantive theories drawn from the three fields.
-Students should not only recognize the accomplishments of varied interdisciplinary efforts, but also attempt to represent and in some cases further develop those accomplishments in their own work.
 For many students, the concentration treats a contemporary problem with a substantial policy dimension (domestic or international), but some students may wish to emphasize philosophical and methodological issues.
 The area of concentration culminates in the senior essay.

 Areas of concentration must consist of three courses appropriate to the theme, including the seminar or independent study course in which the senior essay is written (see “Senior Requirement” below.)
 At most, one of these three courses may be a lecture course.
-In designing the area of concentration, students are encouraged to include seminars from other departments and programs.
 In designing the area of concentration, students are encouraged to include seminars from other departments and programs (see “graduate work” below.)
-The DUS will also require students to show adequate competence in data analysis when the area of concentration requires it.
+Students are encouraged to include a seminar or a lecture that covers advanced research design and/or data analysis when the area of concentration requires it.

 Credit/D/Fail Students admitted to the major may take one of their Ethics, Politics, and Economics courses Credit/D/Fail, excluding the seminar in which the senior essay is written.
 Such courses count as non-A grades in calculations for Distinction in the Major.